Microsoft Configuration Manager vs vCenter Configuration Manager comparison

 Microsoft Configuration Manager vs. vCenter Configuration Manager

-Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while vCenter Configuration Manager is ranked 9th in Configuration Management with 50 reviews.
+Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while vCenter Configuration Manager is ranked 11th in Configuration Management with 50 reviews.
 Microsoft Configuration Manager is rated 8.2, while vCenter Configuration Manager is rated 8.6.
-The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 On the other hand, the top reviewer of vCenter Configuration Manager writes "A solution with a range of functionalities and several pricing plans that suit your needs".
-Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager, whereas vCenter Configuration Manager is most compared with Red Hat Satellite and BigFix.
+Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and AWS Systems Manager, whereas vCenter Configuration Manager is most compared with BigFix and Red Hat Satellite.
 See our Microsoft Configuration Manager vs. vCenter Configuration Manager report.

 See our list of best Configuration Management vendors.